EWaterman/EWaterman.github.io/_posts/Ch8/0008-02-01-pitching-your-comic.md

 ### List of Publishers

 <hr><br>
 While [this list by Jason Thibault](https://jasonthibault.com/definitive-list-comic-publisher-submission-guidelines/) hasn't been updated for a while, it still covers a vast number of publishers and their submission guidelines.
-It should be enough to at least get your started on your search.
+It should be enough to at least get you started on your search.

 If you just want a straight up list, [Wikipedia is your friend](https://en.wikipedia.org/wiki/List_of_comics_publishing_companies).